swiftlang/swiftly/Documentation/SwiftlyDocs.docc/swiftly-cli-reference.md

     $ swiftly run ./myscript.sh ++abcde

 The script will receive the argument as '+abcde'.
 If there are multiple arguments with the '+' prefix that should be escaped you can disable the selection using a '++' argument, which turns off any selector argument processing for subsequent arguments.
-This is anologous to the '--' that turns off flag and option processing for subsequent arguments in many argument parsers.
+This is analogous to the '--' that turns off flag and option processing for subsequent arguments in many argument parsers.

     $ swiftly run ./myscript.sh ++ +abcde +xyz